 The 2028 Notes are senior obligations of the Company that accrue interest, payable semi-annually in arrears on February 1 and August 1 of each year, commencing on February 1, 2023.
 The 2028 Notes will mature on February 1, 2028, unless earlier converted, redeemed or repurchased.
 The initial conversion rate is 139.8064 shares of the Company's common stock per \$1,000 principal amount of the 2028 Notes (equivalent to an initial conversion price of approximately \$7.15 per share), subject to customary adjustments.
-Upon conversion of the 2028 Notes, the Company's common stock or a combination of cash and shares of the Company's tock.
+Upon conversion of the 2028 Notes, the Company may elect to satisfy the conversion obligation by cash, shares of the Company's common stock or a combination of cash and shares of the Company's stock.